akrzemi1/papers/notes/side_effects.md

   determine them.
 * for unchecked contracts with *contract-level* different than `axiom`, their predicates are not evaluated;
-  it is unspecified whether predicate equivalents of their predicates, if implementation is able to determine them, is evaluated; if such evaluation returns `false`, the behavior is undefined.
+  it is unspecified whether predicate equivalents of their predicates, if implementation is able to determine them, are evaluated; if such evaluation returns `false`, the behavior is undefined.

 #### Add a paragraph at the end: